hibernate/query-validator/README.md

     -classpath query-validator-2.0-SNAPSHOT-all.jar

+Of course, you'll also need Hibernate core on the classpath.

 #### Gradle

-Annoyingly, Gradle requires that the dependency on the query validator be declared *twice*:
+In principle, it's enough to declare dependencies on Hibernate core and on the query validator, just like this:

     dependencies {
+        implementation 'org.hibernate.orm:hibernate-core:6.3.0-SNAPSHOT'
+        annotationProcessor 'org.hibernate:query-validator:2.0-SNAPSHOT'
+    }

+Unfortunately, this often results in some quite annoying warnings from `javac`.
+Get rid of them by also declaring an `implementation` dependency on the Query validator:

+    dependencies {
         implementation 'org.hibernate:query-validator:2.0-SNAPSHOT'
         annotationProcessor 'org.hibernate:query-validator:2.0-SNAPSHOT'
+        implementation 'org.hibernate:query-validator:2.0-SNAPSHOT'
     }

 #### Maven

 Maven handles annotation processors correctly.
-Just declare the dependency to the query validator.
+Just declare the dependency on the query validator:

     <dependencies>
         <dependency>